 Visit Lang’s website at http://langingalls.com/

 MONIQUE LALLIER was the Fine Binding Director of AAB from 2005-2009.
 An internationally recognized bookbinder and book artist, Monique began her studies in the 1960s in Montreal at Cotnoir Cappone School of Fashion and L’art de la Reliure bookbinding school with Simone B. Roy.
 She continued studies in Paris with Roger Arnoult, at Centro del bel Libro in Ascona with Edwin Heim and in Solothurn, Switzerland with Hugo Peller.
-Monique’s work may be found in the collections of McGill University, Montreal; St. Joseph Oratory in Montreal for the Pope Jean Paul II; Louisiana State University; University of North Carolina; as well as many private collections in the U.S., Canada, Europe and Japan.
+Monique’s work may be found in the collections of McGill University, Montreal; St. Joseph Oratory in Montreal for Pope Jean Paul II; Louisiana State University; University of North Carolina; as well as many private collections in the U.S., Canada, Europe, and Japan.
 In addition, Monique served as chair of the Standards of Excellence for the Guild of BookWorkers for twelve years.

 Monique teaches privately and practices her craft full-time from her studio in Summerfield, North Carolina.
 She continues to participate in international exhibitions and recently won the Silver Prize at the Designer Bookbinders competition in the United Kingdom.